junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Deja Vu of asking the same question when he found out Sam didn't spend a whole year in the Cage while he was living with Lisa rushes back to his head.

-Dean blinks, "Three weeks.
+Dean blinks.
+"Three weeks.
 Cas's back for two weeks, give or take."

 "Why didn't you call me?"
 Sam frowns deeper.

-"You got out," Dean nods at their surroundings.
+"You got out."
+Dean nods at their surroundings.
 And the woman who's now pointedly keeping herself busy outside the door in the small yard.
 "Last time you got out, you lived with a girl you'd like to marry, and I'm the one pulled you back in.
 I figure, better not to make the same mistake twice."

 Sam is quiet for a long time, then, "Last time I wanted out, I knew you were out there somewhere and I could always call you.
 This time, for the first time in my life, I have no one.
 I thought you were dead, Cas too.
 Dad was gone, Bobby was gone.
 I don't have anyone."
 He sniffs slightly.
 "I'm not really choosing anything, I'm just running away."